 Traditionally, inlays were used instead of fillings to replace a small amount of tooth structure loss due to decay.
 Like fillings, inlays fit inside the tooth and were made only of gold.
-Today inlays are still used in the same situations, but the inlays can be made of a tooth-colored material such as ceramic/porcelain or special dental composite.
-Defective or unsightly “fillings” can be replaced by tooth-colored inlays and bonded to the tooth.
-This bonding process may improve the strength of the tooth and help seal the inlay to the tooth.
+Today, inlays are still used in the same situations, but they can be made of a tooth-colored material such as ceramic/porcelain or special dental composite.
+Additionally, defective or unsightly “fillings” can be replaced by tooth-colored inlays.

-Onlays also fit inside the tooth but extend onto the chewing surface of a back tooth to replace one or more cusps.
+Onlays also fit inside the tooth, but they extend onto the chewing surface of a back tooth to replace one or more cusps.
 In the past, onlays were made only of gold, but like inlays, more and more patients request a tooth-colored onlay.
 Making the onlay of ceramic/porcelain allows the restoration to be bonded to the tooth.
-This bonding process may improve the strength of the tooth and help seal the onlay to the tooth.